exitus1/Video-Scripts/node.md

 The Decred daemon will boot up and start connecting to peers

 If you see that your node has successfully booted, hit control+c so we can finish by enabling TOR.

+If you do not wish to run TOR, make sure to forward the 9108 Port.
+If you choose to TOR, you won't need to do any port forwarding.

+### Installing and Configuring TOR

 TOR is free and open-source software for enabling anonymous communication.